Patttyyywu/ATtiny25-fan-control/README.md

 # ATtiny25 Fan Control

 This repository contains firmware for an **ATtiny25-based replacement design for the MIC502 fan management IC**.

-The goal of this project is to reproduce the main MIC502 fan-control behavior using an ATtiny25 microcontroller, including temperature-based PWM control, minimum fan-speed clamp, startup drive, and overtemperature fault output.
+The goal of this project is to reproduce the main MIC502 fan-control behavior using an ATtiny25 microcontroller, including temperature-based PWM control, minimum fan-speed clamp, startup drive, overtemperature fault output, and shutdown/reset behavior.

 ## Project Overview